 13. Suitable Material: Use of broken concrete as fill or bank stabilization material is prohibited unless the applicant demonstrates that its use is the only practicable material (with respect to cost, existing technology, and logistics).
 Any applicant who wishes to use broken concrete as bank stabilization must provide notification to the Corps along with justification for such use.
 Use of broken concrete with rebar, used tires (loose or formed into bales), car bodies, or other materials deemed unsuitable by this office are prohibited for use under this RGP in waters of the United States.
+Applicants are encouraged to use clean rock that is free of organic matter, sand, dirt, and gravel when utilizing gabion baskets.
 Material used for construction or discharged must be free from toxic pollutants in toxic amounts (see section 307 of the Clean Water Act).